Nikhileshsai/next-devansh-infra/README.md

-# Devansh Infra - Next.js Version
+# R.S.
+Estate - Next.js Version

-This is a Next.js version of the Devansh Infra real estate website, converted from the original Vite React application.
+This is a Next.js version of the R.S.
+Estate real estate website, converted from the original Vite React application.

 ## Features